OguzhanCOG/EnhanceFX/README.md

 Please note that this markdown is more detailed than any other reference to EFXVEP, such as LinkedIn.

-© OguzhanCOG: EnhanceFX™ Series, All Rights Reserved.
+© OguhanCOG: EnhanceFX™ Series, All Rights Reserved.
 Refer to the LICENSE.txt file for detailed terms and conditions.